VidyaCKabber/allure-pytest-example/README.md

 To generate the report : -

-* Create Report folder under project
+* Create Report folder in project folder
 * Run below commond in project directory (Note : not in Reports directory)

 		pytest --alluredir /home/Username/ProjectName/Reports